hv6kyh/api-documentation/versions/v0_7/includes/_recognition_version.md

 <a name="inference_reco_version"></a>
 ## Version Inference

 Run a inference on this specification version.
 This endpoint returns a task ID.
-Please refer to [the Spec Inference Request](#recognition_inference_request) to have a comprehensive list of the inference request arguments and response.
+Please refer to [the Specification Inference](#specification-inference) to have a comprehensive list of the inference request arguments and response.

 > Definition